Alabama Hunting License - Steps to Buy Your AL Hunters License

 Youth Licenses & Requirements

-- Youth Exemption – Residents and non-residents under the age of 16 are not required to have a hunting license.
+• Youth Exemption – Residents and non-residents under the age of 16 are exempt from obtaining a hunting license.

 Senior Licenses & Discounts

-- 64 Lifetime License – Residents aged 64 can purchase a lifetime hunting license at the price of an annual license, valid for life.
+• 64 Lifetime License – Residents aged 64 can purchase a lifetime hunting license at the annual license price, valid for life.

 Lifetime Licenses (Residents Only)